China Pushes Back Against Trump Administration Over U.S. Drone Move

 - Independent analyses estimate commercial drone use contributes roughly $31 to $46 billion per year to the U.S. GDP, so even modest losses could reverse productivity and emissions gains, affecting the U.S. economy and global competitiveness.

-WASHINGTON — The Federal Communications Commission said it will ban new foreign-made drones, a move that will keep new Chinese-made drones such as those from DJI and Autel out of the U.S. market.
+WASHINGTON (AP) — The Federal Communications Commission on said it would ban new foreign-made drones, a move that will keep new Chinese-made drones such as those from DJI and Autel out of the U.S. market.
+The announcement came a year after Congress passed a defense bill that raised national security concerns about Chinese-made drones, which have become a dominant player in the U.S., widely used in farming, mapping, law enforcement and filmmaking…

 Coverage Details